Julien12150/citybot/README.md

 - Open the `CityBot.sln` file inside your C# developing program, then compile the bot.

+NOTE: It's recommanded to have the bot being in one single server, as the bot being in multiple server has been untested.

 # Config
 Inside the `config.txt` file, there's most of the configuration of the bot, such as IDs of roles.